vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 No, currently the payment card tied to an agreement will not be updated automatically.

 Users may want to charge different Agreements to different cards, and we do not want to automatically make changes to payment sources.
-Instead we notify users, as described in
+Instead, we notify users as described in
 [What happens to pending charges if the user deletes the payment card?](#what-happens-to-pending-charges-if-the-user-deletes-the-payment-card)

 ## Is there an API for retrieving information about a Vipps user?